 Conyes Academy is a private middle school in Oakland.
-The principal of Conyes Academy is Ms. Monjon LeNoir, who can be contacted at email@example.com.
-50 students attend Conyes Academy and identify as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+The principal of Conyes Academy is Ms. Monjon LeNoir, whose e-mail is email@example.com.
+50 children attend Conyes Academy and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
 The student to teacher ratio at Conyes Academy is 10:1.
 Head-Royce School is one of the nearest middle schools.

 |Native Hawaiian or Other Pacific Islander||2%||%|